risototh/jquery-treeview/readme.md

-### Note that this project is not actively maintained anymore.
-Check out [jqTree](http://mbraak.github.com/jqTree/) for a more up to date plugin.

 # jQuery Treeview

 Lightweight and flexible transformation of an unordered list into an expandable and collapsable tree, great for unobtrusive navigation enhancements.
 Supports both location and cookie based persistence.